nuts-foundation/nuts-specification/rfc/rfc009-verifiable-prresentations.md

 #### Error 2e-1: The signature is not valid.

-The system concludes that the tokens signature can not be decoded with the public key in the verification method:*
+The system concludes that the tokens signature can not be decoded with the public key in the verification method.

 #### Error 2e-2: The token is not intended for the verifier